ergoplatform/ergodocs/docs/dev/ergo/eutxo.md

 Bob breaks 20g of dough off the 150g lump he received from Charlie and combines the resulting 130g with the 75g he received from Alice.
 He gives the total of 205g to Dave, keeping the 20g change for himself.
 Dave now has 205g of bread dough, which used to belong to Charlie.
 Before Charlie owned it, 75g used to belong to Alice, while 130g belonged to Bob.

-In the UTXO model, ‘lumps’ of coins can be combined and divided, but they aren’t mixed together unlike bread dough.
-You can follow the history of funds right back to the coinbase transaction in which those coins were first mined.
+In the UTXO model, ‘lumps’ of coins can be combined and divided, but they aren’t mixed together, unlike bread dough.
+You can follow the history of funds right back to the Coinbase transaction in which those coins were first mined.
 That’s very different to the Account model, where the balance of each account is simply changed.
 (You can, of course, check the blockchain to make sure the Account says what it should, but that’s not intrinsically necessary like it is with the UTXO approach.)

 ## Why UTXO?